 Talented local performers and educators visit to play live music for families with children of all ages.
 Music and songs promote language development.
 Start the weekend singing, moving, and learning together at this 30 minute event.

-Sensory Storytime This early literacy program is designed for children ages 2 to 8 who experience sensory needs, have developmental delays, or are on the autism spectrum.
+This early literacy program is designed for children ages 2 to 8 who experience sensory needs, have developmental delays, or are on the autism spectrum.
 Sensory Storytime provides a supportive, safe, consistent place to explore language and play.
-The storytimes are held weekly for one month at a time, four months of the year.
-For more information, or to pre-register for a month-long session, please call the Library at 541-682-8316 or email LibraryAskUs@ci.eugene.or.us.
+Sign up for each session starting one week in advance: 541-682-8316.

 Bethel and Sheldon Branches